afirstenberg/blog/search-tool/README.md

 ## Conclusions

-We've seen that LLMs aren't reliable when it comes to answering questions, but that grounding them can help.
+Large Language Models, such as Gemini, aren't reliable when it comes to answering questions.
+We should never rely on an LLM to provide "truth".

+Fortunately, there are approaches that help us "ground" an LLM's answers in sets of data to help them be more trustworthy.

 Grounding with Google Search becomes a powerful tool that you can use that provides additional information about where the results come from, letting people better understand the context of the answers.